marianakaulbach/SWD-temporal-data-analysis-repo/README.md

 # SWD-temporal-data-analysis-repo
-Repository for for analysis of temporal data.
+Repository for for analysis of temporal SWD data